 Public Market Advisory Commission

-The market commission is made up of market vendors, shoppers and community members who serve in an advisory capacity for the benefit and betterment of the market.
-Commission meetings are held on the third Thursday of each month in the 2nd Floor Council Chambers of City Hall at 5:30 pm.
+The market commission is made up of market vendors, shoppers, and community members who serve in an advisory capacity for the benefit and betterment of the market.
+Commission meetings are held at 5:30 p.m. on the third Thursday of each month at Larcom City Hall in the 2nd Floor Council Chambers.
 All regular meetings and work sessions are open to the public.
-The latest meeting agendas and minutes, as well as the video recordings of previous PMAC meetings are available online.
-To view archived meeting minutes for the Public Market Advisory Commission, please contact Sarah DeWitt, 734-794-6255.
+The latest meeting agendas and minutes, as well as the video recordings of previous Public Market Advisory Commission meetings are available online.
+To view archived meeting minutes for the Public Market Advisory Commission, please contact Sarah DeWitt at 734.794.6255.

 Special Events at the Market